wwiecek/wwiecek.github.io/_posts/2026-04-15-control-arm-sizing-note.md

 | 4 |   2:1 | 10.0% |
 | 5 | 2.2:1 | 12.7% |

-Put differently, for $k=5$, if equal ($n_T = n_C$) allocation gives
-about 80% power for some treatment effect, the optimal allocation raises that to about 85% at the same total sample size.

 To give this a visual flavour: for $k = 5$, if equal ($n_T = n_C$) allocation gives about 80% power for some treatment effect, the optimal allocation raises that to about 85% at the same total sample size.
+(This plot was adjusted to a case where MDE is targetting 0.1 SD increase, but the gains from optimal allocation would scale accordingly.
+That is, the x axis is not relevant here.)

 ![Power gain from optimal control sizing when $k=5$ and the objective is five separate comparisons against control.](/assets/img/post_content/control-arm-sizing-note/allocation_power_curve.png)